 It is also important to realize that if you are considering litigation or have concerns about the representation you received from an attorney, it may take some time for a legal malpractice attorney to evaluate your case.
 If a legal malpractice complaint is merited, it takes time to draft a complaint.
 What that means is although there is a statute of limitations imposed by law, it is still your responsibility to bring the case to an attorney sufficiently in advance of the statute of limitations so that the proper procedures can be followed in your state for preserving the statute of limitations.

 The unfairness that exists at least in some places is that most states have a six-year statute of limitations for breach of contract.
 In states that have less than a six-year statute of limitations for legal malpractice, this means that your claims against the attorney may expire before the attorney’s potential claims against you expire.
 For example, in Connecticut, breach of contract currently has a six-year statute of limitations.
 Legal malpractice claims currently have a three-year statute of limitations.
-As noted, in such a situation, an attorney could file a breach of contract claim against you for overdue fees the day after the statute of limitations expires for legal malpractice, and then you will be barred from bringing a counterclaim for legal malpractice (unless there is an exception tolling statute of limitations for you).
+As noted, in such a situation, an attorney could file a breach of contract claim against you for overdue fees the day after the statute of limitations expires for legal malpractice, and then you will be barred from bringing a counterclaim for legal malpractice (unless there is an exception tolling statute of limitations for you, which I will address in another post).

 The closer your case is to the statute of limitations, the more likely it will be difficult to find an attorney who is willing to take your case.
 Of course that depends upon specific facts of your case, the complexity, and the attorney’s current schedule, but procrastination is never a good idea when it comes to legal malpractice claims.
 This is especially true in states where the statute of limitations is longer for breach of contract or fee dispute claims than it is for legal malpractice.

 The reason I believe that a disparity in statutes of limitations for claims between attorneys and clients is unfair is because the issue of whether legal fees are due to an attorney often involves questions about the quality of representation.
-While these issues potentially could be raised after the legal malpractice statute of limitations expires, again depending on the circumstances, it is likely you would not be able to recover consequential damages for legal malpractice even if questions about the quality of representation reduced or eliminated the legal fees being sought.
+While these issues potentially could be raised after the legal malpractice statute of limitations expires as a defense to a claim for fees, again depending on the circumstances, it is likely you would not be able to recover consequential damages for legal malpractice even if questions about the quality of representation reduced or eliminated the legal fees being sought.

 Author: Howard Altschuler